TheCrittaC/BigBen/README.txt

 If the bot receives a private message of ".speak #channel TEXT_HERE", it will echo the text back to the channel specified.

+If ".ping" (or any other message starting with '.' and ending with 'ing') is said in any channel, the bot will replace 'ing' with 'ong' and respond to that same channel.

 If kicked, the bot will reconnect after 10 seconds have passed.

 BigBen is licensed under the terms of the GNU General Public license, version